Yoane Wissa: International career

 Wissa won his maiden call into the DR Congo squad for a pair of friendly matches in October 2020.
 He scored his first two international goals on his second and third caps, in friendly and 2022 FIFA World Cup qualifying matches versus Morocco respectively.

+Wissa was a part of the DR Congo squad which qualified for the 2023 Africa Cup of Nations and he was named in the squad for the tournament finals.
+He appeared in each match and scored two goals during the team's run to the third place play-off, which was lost on penalties to South Africa.
+Wissa's performances were recognised with a place in the Team of the Tournament.

 Style of play

 Wissa has been described as a player who "fits many different positions", including winger, number 10 and forward.
 He has "pace and power", is "a threat in behind", "has good ability to take on players and create overloads" and "good pressing abilities".

 Personal life

 Born in France of Congolese descent, Wissa can speak the Lingala language.
+He acquired French nationality in December 2000 through the collective effect of his parents' naturalisation.

 Prior to making the decision to concentrate on football at age 15, he also played rugby union.
-He was the subject of an alleged acid attack in July 2021 and made a full recovery from emergency eye surgery.
+He was the subject of an acid attack in July 2021 and made a full recovery from emergency eye surgery.